microsoft/vscode-docs/docs/containers/quickstart-container-registries.md

 ## Push an image to a container registry

-Before deploying an image, the image must be uploaded to a container registry.
+Before you can deploy a Docker image, the image must be uploaded to a container registry.
 The image can be uploaded to [Docker Hub](https://hub.docker.com/), [Azure Container Registry (ACR)](https://docs.microsoft.com/azure/container-registry/container-registry-get-started-portal) or another registry.
 You can follow the same steps to push the image regardless of whether you're pushing to DockerHub, Azure Container Registries, or any other registry.
 If you don't already have an Azure Container Registry, you can create one during the **Push** step.

 1. Open the Docker Explorer and select **Connect Registry...** icon under **Registries** group and follow the prompt.
 Choose the provider (for example, Azure or Docker Hub) and provide the credential to connect to the registry.
-If prompted, install the Azure Account extension.
+If prompted, install the [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension.

     ![Connect to Registry](images/registries/connect-registry-2.png)

-2. Now the registry will be visible under Registries.
+2. Now the registry will be visible under **Registries**.

    ![Registries](images/registries/explorer-registries.png)